 In this configuration, the external reference is connected to the analog input and an internal reference is connected to the reference of the ADC.
-The data from this register indicates the magnitude of the external reference voltage.
+The data from this register indicate the magnitude of the external reference voltage.

-The scale factor of Equation 9 converts the code value to external reference voltage:
+The scale factor of Equation 7 converts the code value to external reference voltage:

 External Reference (V) =

-$$\frac{\text{Code}}{786432}$$
+$$\frac{\text{Code}}{3072 \text{ (C00h)}}$$

-(9)
+(7)

 This readback function can be used to check for missing or an out-of-range reference.
 If the reference input pins are floating (not connected), internal biasing pulls them to the AVSS supply.
-This causes the output code to tend toward '0'.
+This pull causes the output code to tend toward '0'.
 Bypass capacitors connected to the external reference pins may slow the response of the pins when open.
 When reading this register immediately after power-on, verify that the reference has settled to ensure an accurate reading.
-Note that it is required to disable chopping (CHOP = 0) prior to taking this reading.
+Note that it is required to disable chopping (CHOP = 0) before taking this reading.